 *The opportunity to treat everyone with sincerity and kindness, no matter how hard that might be.
-I’m not always successful, but I’m aware of it, and work at it.
+I’m not always successful, but I work at it.

 *As Teddy Roosevelt said, “the opportunity to work hard at work worth doing.”
 Work defines us, but we can’t let it consume us.

 *The gift of music, and the opportunity to use it to inspire others, to bring a smile to their faces, and joy to their hearts.
-True, the Covid hoax has suppressed that gift for the time being, but music never dies.
+True, the Covid hoax has made that difficult, but as long as mankind lives, music never dies.